oVirt/ovirt-site/source/event/events.html.md

 From subscription perspective it is possible to specify '\*' as part of subscription id which means that we do not care what is the value in this part.

 '\*|virt|\*|8839ddac-d833-4b0d-b7e2-4517fd100c8f' - for this subscription id we are receive events which match component 'virt' and are generated for vm id '8839ddac-d833-4b0d-b7e2-4517fd100c8f '.
 Receiving all possible events by specifying '\*|\*|\*|\*' filter is not supported.

+### Communication infrastructure

+During design process we have explored following communication models.

+#### Internal to vdsm broker

+In 3.5 we already had notion of a broker which was responsible for processing of stomp level messages.
+Due to time constraints we haven't implemented subscription mechanism which is provided as part of this implementation.
+Even though that subscription were not implemented in vdsm the engine always send SUBSCRIBE frame.
+3.5 implementation uses queue naming convention which is not supported by brokers such as activemq so we have decided to change it for 3.6 and introduce legacy mode in internal broker.
+There are following ways internal broker can process messages:

+*   legacy mode

+It is detected when following destinations are used for requests: '/queue/_local/vdsm/requests' and for responses '/queue/_local/vdsm/reponses'.

+*   standard mode

+Vds request 'jms.topic.vdsm_requests' and response 'jms.queue.reponses' destinations Irs request destination 'jms.topic.vdsm_irs_requests' and response 'jms.queue.irsreponses' destination